Couple charged with locking up their 13 children in California home

-(CBS News)- Police in California say they rescued 13 siblings, aged 2 to 29, from a home where they were found chained to beds and malnourished, the Riverside County Sheriff’s Department announced Monday.
+PERRIS, CA. (CBS News) – Police in California say they rescued 13 siblings, aged 2 to 29, from a home where they were found chained to beds and malnourished, the Riverside County Sheriff’s Department announced Monday.
 The victims’ parents were arrested and taken to county jail on torture and child endangerment charges.

 A 17-year-old girl escaped the residence in Perris, California, on Sunday and called 911 from a cellphone she found in the home, police said.
 When officers located her, she appeared to be slightly emaciated.
 The teen claimed her siblings were being held captive by her mother and father.